Updated August 8, 2023

 WHAT YOU MUST REPORT

-In 2016, the Office of Civil Rights (OCR), issued guidance stating “[o]nce a ransomware is detected, the covered entity or business associate must initiate its security incident and response and reporting procedures” and “document security incidents and their outcomes.”
-(2) The OCR considers ransomware attacks to be security incidents, which require covered entities to demonstrate “…that there is a low probability that the PHI has been compromised.”
-(2)
+In 2016, the U.S. Office for Civil Rights (OCR), issued guidance stating “[o]nce a ransomware is detected, the covered entity or business associate must initiate its security incident and response and reporting procedures” and “document security incidents and their outcomes.”
+(3) The OCR considers ransomware attacks to be security incidents, which require covered entities to demonstrate “…that there is a low probability that the PHI has been compromised.”
+(4)

 Determining whether a ransomware-related breach occurred becomes more difficult when a provider fails to accurately investigate and document the incident.
 Often the best evidence that could have been documented is wiped clean from the server or infected computer while repairing the ransomware damage.
 Preserving evidence to help you prove a low probability of compromise to ePHI should be a main goal for you or your IT staff after a ransomware attack.

 Providers can take steps following an attack to help preserve evidence, which may help them meet their burden of proof and conclude that there was a low probability of compromise to ePHI.
 You can help protect evidence by following these best practices:

 Immediately disconnect.
 Ask your IT company or staff to disconnect your network from the Internet immediately.
 Large amounts of data take time to download.
 The more quickly your system is disconnected from the internet, the less likely it is that information was compromised.
 Do not shut down the device affected, as this may destroy forensic data.